 The price sheet complies with a 2017 Colorado price transparency law, which requires providing prices to self-pay patients.
 If you’re in Colorado, ask to see those price sheets.
 Price transparency is also required nationally at hospitals under the federal Hospital Price Transparency Rule.

 Josh ended up with a tetanus shot and a dozen stitches on his thumb.
 To price it, the physician assistant circled a tetanus shot for $61 and a “2.6 to 7.5 cm” laceration repair for $251.

 When it was time to check out, Josh made another savvy move: He asked for a discount.
 This nephew makes me proud!
 You should also ask for a discount when you receive medical care—always.
 Josh got 25% off the $312 total for paying the full amount right then and there.
 His total came to $234.
-(Editor's note: This amount is below the Personal Responsibility threshold, and is thus the member's responsibility.)
+(Editor's note: This total is below the qualifying amount per incident, and is thus the member's responsibility.)

 In this situation, a combination of a savvy and educated patient and a fair billing process at the urgent care clinic turned this medical event into a win-win for everyone.
 Let’s turn this into a trend!